nihalshahria/Likho/README.md

-# Project Title
+# News-CRUD

 ## About <a name = "about"></a>

-This is a CRUD application for posting and managing blog posts.
+This is a CRUD application for posting and managing news.

 ## Getting Started <a name = "getting_started"></a>